thermotools/KineticGas/docs/vCurrent/source_build.md

 ### When something goes wrong

 *Note:* The build system has been changed relatively recently, and is less tested than the build system that was used in the `2.0.0` release.
 If you encounter issues, please don't hesitate to post an issue on github so that we can improve robustness.
-Also, the old build system should still work fine.
-So if you are having trouble, a workaround may be to download the build files in the `v2.0.0` tagged version on github and use those.

 * Warning that thermopack is not installed
+  * The easiest way to obtain the `ThermoPack` dynamic library (which `KineticGas` needs) is likely to download the appropriate zip file [here](https://github.com/thermotools/thermopack/releases), unzip it, and set the environment variable `THERMOPACK_DIR` to the resulting directory (where `thermopack-config.cmake` is located).
+    * On Linux and macOS: `export THERMOPACK_DIR=/path/to/thermopack-<system>/`
+    * On Windows (powershell): `$THERMOPACK_DIR = C:\path\to\thermopack-<system>\thermopack-<system>`
+    * To check that it is set correctly: `ls ${THERMOPACK_DIR}` should give a list of files including `thermopack-config.cmake`.
   * The `KineticGas` library has a dependency on the `ThermoPack` C++ wrapper.
 If you have not installed thermopack, the build system will generate a target from the `thermopack` submodule.
 Running `make install` should build and install this target, re-running `cmake ..` after building and installing `thermopack` should then give output telling you that `thermopack` has been found and is installed.
   * If you have installed thermopack, run `export THERMOPACK_DIR=<path/to/thermopack>`, to help `cmake` find your installation.

 # C++

 The KineticGas C++ library is built using `cmake` and `make`.
-All dependencies are included as git submodules under `cpp/external`, and should be properly retrieved when you clone the `KineticGas` repository. *Note*: `KineticGas` depends on [`ThermoPack`](https://thermotools.github.io/thermopack/), and will compile `ThermoPack` as part of the build process.
+All dependencies are included as git submodules under `cpp/external`, and should be properly retrieved when you clone the `KineticGas` repository and run `git submodule update --init --recursive`.

+*Note*: `KineticGas` depends on [`ThermoPack`](https://thermotools.github.io/thermopack/).
+If an installation of `ThermoPack` is not found, the build system will attempt to compile it as part of the build process.
 If you already have an installation of `ThermoPack`, setting the environment variable `THERMOPACK_DIR` to the root directory of `ThermoPack` (where `thermopack-config.cmake` is found), that installation of `ThermoPack` will be used istead of re-compiling.
 You can also download a binary distribution of ThermoPack at the [ThermoPack repository](https://github.com/thermotools/thermopack/releases).

 ## Building and installing